vitorsmends/pointcloud_motion_capture/README.md

 - **PCL (Point Cloud Library)**: PCL is a powerful open-source library for 3D point cloud processing.
 You can download and install PCL from the [official PCL website](https://pointclouds.org/downloads/).

-- **yaml-cpp**: yaml-cpp is a YAML parser and emitter in C++.
-You can find the source code and installation instructions on the [yaml-cpp GitHub repository](https://github.com/jbeder/yaml-cpp).

 ### Install dependencies and Building
 ```bash
 cd <your_ros2_workspace>